KWDB/kwdb-mcp-server/docs/integrate-llm-agent_en.md

         ```

         Parameters:
-        - `url`: the IP address of the KWDB MCP Server.
-By default, it is set to `http://localhost:8080`.
+        - `url`: The service address of KWDB MCP Server with `/sse` path appended.
+The default value is `http://localhost:8080/sse`.

 3. Select the **Installed** tab and click the **Restart** button next to the KWDB MCP server you would like to restart, or click **Restart Server** at the bottom of that pane.